samgonzalez27/code-reviewer/README.md

 5. **Use Copilot Prompts** 🆕
    - Review generated prompts for each issue category
-   - Copy prompts with one click
+   - Read prompts in clean, formatted text areas
+   - Click inside text area → Ctrl+A (Select All) → Ctrl+C (Copy)
    - Paste into GitHub Copilot to get guided fixes
-   - Export prompts as Text, JSON, or Markdown
+   - Export prompts as Text, JSON, or Markdown for later use

 ### Programmatic Usage